lukeswitz/m5paper-Wardriver/README.md

-# M5Paper WiFi & BLE Scanner Project
+# M5Paper Wardriver

 This project scans for WiFi and BLE devices using the M5Paper, logs the data to an SD card, and displays it on the M5Paper's e-paper screen.
-It also integrates GPS data for each scan, showing the time, location, altitude, and accuracy of each scan.
+It also integrates GPS and logs all seen devices to a wigle.net compatible CSV file.

 ## Prerequisites